Dementia with Lewy bodies: Prognosis

-As of 2021, no cure is known for DLB.
+As of 2025, there is no disease-modifying treatment for dementia with Lewy bodies (DLB).
 The prognosis for DLB has not been well studied; early studies had methodological limitations, such as small sample size and selection bias.
-Relative to AD and other dementias, DLB generally leads to higher rates of disability, hospitalization and institutionalization, and lower life expectancy and quality of life, with increased costs of care.
+Relative to Alzheimer's disease (AD) and other dementias, DLB generally leads to higher rates of disability, hospitalization and institutionalization, and lower life expectancy and quality of life, with increased costs of care.
 Depression, apathy, and visual hallucinations contribute to the reduced quality of life.
 Decline may be more rapid when the APOE gene is present, or when AD—or its biomarkers—is also present.
 The severity of orthostatic hypotension also predicts a worse prognosis.
 Visuospatial deficits early in the course of DLB were thought to be a predictor of rapid decline, but more recent studies did not find an association.

-The trajectory of cognitive decline in DLB is difficult to establish because of the high rate of missed diagnoses; the typical delay of a year in the US, and 1.2 years in the UK, for diagnosis of DLB mean that a baseline from which deterioration can be measured is often absent.
+The trajectory of cognitive decline in DLB is difficult to establish because of the high rate of missed diagnoses; the typical delay of a year in the US, and 1.2 years in the UK, for diagnosis of DLB means that a baseline from which deterioration can be measured is often absent.
 Compared to AD, which is better studied, memory is thought to be retained longer, while verbal fluency may be lost faster, but the most common tools used to assess cognition may miss the most common cognitive deficits in DLB, and better studies are needed.

 There are more neuropsychiatric symptoms in DLB than AD, and they may emerge earlier, so those with DLB may have a less favorable prognosis, with more rapid cognitive decline, more admissions to residential care, and a lower life expectancy.
 An increased rate of hospitalization compared to AD is most commonly related to hallucinations and confusion, followed by falls and infection.